Skip to main content

 skillsThink about a cat video.

 From this example, you can see how work gets done: a requirement for work is defined and disseminated across collaborative and fluid teams, where it is altered, improved, and acted upon to drive more action.
-This process is called integrative intelligence, and for xP&A to be implemented effectively, it requires key elements of an integrative intelligence framework.
+This process is called integrative intelligence, and for Extended Planning & Analysis (xP&A) to be implemented effectively, it requires key elements of an integrative intelligence framework.

 xP&A is extended planning and analysis, a term coined by Gartner to explain the technology that allows distributed inputs from the business units, algorithms and edge systems directly into the planning function.
 Information is dispersed, requiring a different set of skills to integrate the information.